Master in Human and Natural Resource Studies: Career Path

 • Environmental Policy: This course examines the laws, regulations, and policies that govern environmental protection and resource management.
 Topics may include environmental impact assessment, environmental justice, and the role of government in environmental regulation.

-• Natural Resource Economics: This course explores the economic principles and tools used to analyze natural resource use and management.
+• Natural Resource Economics: This course explores the economic principles and tools for analyzing natural resource use and management.
 Topics may include the economics of renewable and non-renewable resources, land use decisions, and the role of markets in natural resource management.

-• Research Methods: This course provides students with the skills and knowledge needed to conduct research in the field of human and natural resource studies.
+• Research Methods: This course gives students the skills and knowledge to research human and natural resource studies.
 Topics may include research design, data collection and analysis, and scientific writing.

 • Human Dimensions of Environmental Change: This course examines the social and cultural factors that shape human interactions with the environment.
 Topics may include the human impact on biodiversity, the role of indigenous peoples in natural resource management, and the relationship between poverty and the environment.

 • Field Studies: This course provides hands-on experience through fieldwork and research projects.
-Students may conduct field research, participate in environmental monitoring or resource management projects, or complete an internship.
+Students may conduct field research, participate in environmental monitoring or resource management projects, or complete internships.

 Objectives, Goals, and Vision